nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/DB_VIEWS.md

 1. Then update the Django report module to query the view instead.

-1. Verify that you report still generates the correct HTML.
+1. Verify that the report still generates the correct HTML.